mamcer/isofinder/README.md

 IsoFinder is one of the solutions with more time invested from my side.
 It started by 2010 with a POC and I completely rewrite it several times.
 A WPF application, MVC and even an AngularJS version.
 This is the latest version.

-IsoFinder is an application that helps the user to find information (files, folders) inside volumes compiled as iso files.
+IsoFinder is an application that helps the user find information (files, folders) inside volumes compiled as iso files.

 Main Functionalities: